-1.0 credit (0.5 per semester) Credit: Length: Two semesters (yearlong) Prerequisites: Enrollment is determined by the IEP.

-May be repeated as needed.
-Other:
+Credit: 1.0 Elective credit (0.5 per semester) Length: Two semesters (yearlong) Prerequisites: Enrollment is determined by the IEP.
+Other: May be repeated as needed.

-For students attending Life Skills programs and addresses IEP goals and objectives related to selfreliance, daily living tasks, leisure, and recreational opportunities for the promotion of independent living.
+This course is for students attending Life Skills programs and addresses IEP goals and objectives related to self-reliance, daily living tasks, leisure, and recreational opportunities for the promotion of independent living.